Is it worth buying a pressure treated shed?

 Pressure Treated Sheds: Is it worth it?

-If you’re looking to buy a brand new wooden shed from Sheds Direct Ireland you might be looking at the pressure treated sheds and asking yourself if it’s worth the extra expense.
-Don’t worry, you’re not alone.
-People ask us about this all the time, so we’re here to help.
+When it comes to information on all things garden sheds we feel we have a strong expertise on the subject, and we often get asked about pressure treated sheds.
+If you’re looking to buy a brand new wooden shed from Sheds Direct Ireland you might be asking yourself if it’s worth the extra expense.
 Lets answer the question straight off the bat:

 Is it worth buying a pressure treated shed?
 Yes it is, providing that you don’t plan on painting or treating your shed every year.